-Ballot Submission Through the U.S. Embassy or Consulates
+Ballot Submission Through the U.S. Embassy or Consulates in India

 - Ballots must be placed in postage paid return envelopes or in envelopes bearing sufficient U.S. domestic postage so they may be delivered to the proper local election authorities.

 - Please note that postage from India to the United States is not required if you submit your ballots through the U.S. Embassy New Delhi or U.S. Consulates Chennai, Hyderabad, Kolkata, or Mumbai.
 It can take up to four weeks for mail to reach its destination if sent through the embassy or consulate.

 U.S. Embassy New Delhi: Please mail your ballot to U.S. Embassy New Delhi, C/O American Citizen Services, Panchsheel Marg, Shantipath, Chanakyapuri, New Delhi, Delhi 110021.

 You may also drop off your ballot in the ballot box placed at the Embassy’s American Citizen Services entrance at Gate 6 between 9am and 12pm.
 We are unable to accept ballots on local and U.S. holidays.